matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 In this same manner, we can approach this idea with mathematics, in the same way that subtraction is the inverse of addition.

 ![[Pasted image 20250826171044.png]]
+Of course, we will use many more examples than just one data point (Socrates).
+Also, this is in English, but we can extend this princ